meenujomi/Healthcare_Payer_Analytics/README.md

 -- Fitting the final model with the best parameters
 - List of patients with their risk stratifications
 ## Details of files given
-- Clustering and PCA Assignment Meenu.ipynb : The python file showing coding and data analysis
+- Assignment+-+Risk+Stratification (1).ipynb : The python file showing coding and data analysis
-- Clustering and pca assignment 1.pdf : Presentation showing conclusion
-- Clustering and pca assignment 2.pdf: Few Questions and answers with solutions
-- Country-data.csv : Data worked on
+- diabetic_data.csv : Data worked on
-- data-dictionary.csv : Data Dictionary
+- diabetic_data_dictionary.csv : Data Dictionary
+- prediction.csv : Final prediction